emmajanedrews/base-template/_posts/2017-09-25-5-expenses-that-shock-first-time-homebuyers.md

 A lot of homebuyers fail to realize that their home expenses don’t start and stop with their mortgage payment.
 There’s much more to being a homeowner than that.
 Here are five expenses that all homeowners have in addition to their mortgage:

-**1. Closing costs.**When you decide on a home, you’ll get an estimate of the closing costs.
+**1. Closing costs.&nbsp;**When you decide on a home, you’ll get an estimate of the closing costs.
 The estimate will break down what you need to bring to closing and what the mortgage company is giving you.

 **2. Maintenance costs.** This can vary depending on the home, but you should budget for at least 1% to 2% of the home’s value each year to be used on maintenance costs.

 {% include pullquote.html %}

-**3. Utilities.**The national average is nearly $3,000 per year.
+**3. Utilities.&nbsp;**The national average is nearly $3,000 per year.
 If you want to get a better idea of what the utilities will cost in the home you’re interested in, you can always ask your agent to get that information from the seller.

 **4. Taxes.** These will be escrowed into your mortgage.